top of page

 Plagiarism.

 Whether the derivative is sold or offered as a free font, this is still copyright infringement.
-All EULAs (end user licensing agreements) clearly state this is prohibited.
-“FREE” font websites are full of these fonts and are a risky place to download fonts for commercial use – they should be avoided.
+All EULAs (End User License Agreements) clearly state this is prohibited.
+“FREE” font websites are full of plagiarized fonts and are a risky place to download fonts for commercial use – they should be avoided.

 Outright Theft.